Codeception/Codeception/docs/modules/Queue.md

 * project - Iron.io project ID.
 * key - AWS access key ID.
 * version - AWS version (e.g. latest)
+* endpoint - The full URI of the webservice.
+This is only required when connecting to a custom endpoint (e.g., a local version of SQS).
 * secret - AWS secret access key.
      Warning:
          Hard-coding your credentials can be dangerous, because it is easy to accidentally commit your credentials